Oren93/Vef2-2021-verk1/README.md

 If you want to check the eslint and stylelint all you have to do is run the command `npm test` and you will see no errors in the terminal.

 ## note
-Most of the website interface is in Icelandic because it was given as a pattern, some of my authentic error handling appear in English.
-As a result the outcome is a website that uses both languages, I am aware that in real life it shouldn't be like that but I see no reason why not to have it in training.
-After all the coding and structure are fine.
+The website appears in 3 languages, Latin for paternal paragraphs, English for error handling, and Icelandic for the rest.
+I am aware that in real life I would focus on one language, but since it is a training I didn't bother.

 &copy; 2021 Oren